A. B. Guthrie Jr.: Biography

-In 1919, Guthrie entered the University of Washington, then transferred to the University of Montana, where he was a member of Phi Sigma Kappa fraternity and graduated with honors in 1923.
+In 1919, Guthrie studied at the University of Washington for a year, then transferred to the University of Montana, where he was a member of Phi Sigma Kappa fraternity and graduated with a degree in journalism with honors in 1923.
 He worked odd jobs for the next few years.

 In 1926, Guthrie took out a $300 bank loan and moved to Lexington, Kentucky, where he took a job at the Lexington Leader newspaper.
 For the next 21 years he worked as a reporter, the city editor, and an editorial writer for the Leader.
 Guthrie published his first novel Murders at Moon Dance in 1943.

 In 1944, while still at the Leader, Guthrie won the Nieman Fellowship from Harvard, and spent the year at the university studying writing.
 While at Harvard he made friends with English professor Theodore Morrison, "who knew so much about writing, probably more than I ever will.":3 Morrison mentored Guthrie and helped him transition from journalism to fiction.